100 Notable alumni of

 -

 Ashley Blazer Biden is an American social worker, activist, and fashion designer.
 She served as the executive director of the Delaware Center for Justice from 2014 to 2019.
 Before her administrative role at the center, Biden worked in the Delaware Department of Services for Children, Youth, and Their Families.
 She founded the fashion company Livelihood, which partners with the online retailer Gilt Groupe to raise money for community programs focused on eliminating income inequality in the United States, launching it at New York Fashion Week in 2017.
-Biden's parents are former U.S. President Joe Biden and former U.S. First Lady Jill Biden.
+Biden's parents are former U.S. president Joe Biden and former U.S. first lady Jill Biden.

 -